|Top||The Abydos Helicopter||Hesire's Tomb Door||Giza Pyramid Temples|

 The Pyramids Over the Engraving

-* One side of each pyramid coincides for some distance with an edge of an engraved line.
+* Each pyramid has a side that coincides over some distance with an edge of an engraved line.

 The Geometric Miracle of Athena's Head